tendermint/spec/rfc/001-truncated-block-history.md

 * [Block pruning](https://github.com/tendermint/tendermint/issues/3652): removes historical blocks and associated data (e.g. validator sets) up to some height, keeping only the most recent blocks.

-* [State sync](https://github.com/tendermint/tendermint/issues/828): bootstraps a new node by syncing the state machine at a given height, but not historical blocks and associated data.
+* [State sync](https://github.com/tendermint/tendermint/issues/828): bootstraps a new node by syncing state machine snapshots (note: not IAVL pruning snapshots) at a given height, but not historical blocks and associated data.

-To maintain the integrity of the chain, the use of these features must be coordinated such that necessary historical blocks will not be made unavailable or lost forever.
+To maintain the integrity of the chain, the use of these features must be coordinated such that necessary historical blocks will not become unavailable or lost forever.
 In particular:

-* Some nodes should have complete block histories, for auditability and querying.
+* Some nodes should have complete block histories, for auditability, querying, and bootstrapping.

 * The majority of nodes should retain blocks longer than the Cosmos SDK unbonding period, for light client verification.